CHP officer hurt, hostage killed in Roseville shooting; suspect had taken 2 hostages

 More officers responded to the scene and the suspect began shooting at them, police say.
 Hostages were taken by the suspect, officers say.

-Those two innocent citizens were shot by the suspect, police say; one of those citizens was pronounced dead at the scene.
+Those two hostages were shot by the suspect, police say; one of those citizens was pronounced dead at the scene.
 Both of the hostages were adults, police say.

 The suspect then surrendered.
 The suspect has been taken to the hospital and their condition is unknown, but police say the suspect was not shot in the incident.